 - An agent might be offended that the seller chose a different listing agent.

-- All agents have access to the same listings in MLS and already have the information, so it's a little annoying.
+- All agents have access to the same listings in Multiple Listing Service Listings (MLS) and already have the information, so it's a little annoying.

 - Agents don't determine which neighborhoods to show a buyer; generally, a buyer chooses the area.

 - The way an agent finds a buyer is to list a home for sale and then market that home.

 - A seller can appear too eager to sell and desperate for a sale without meaning to give this impression.

 I find it useless when I receive email flyers from other agents.
 I doubt I'm alone in that sentiment.
 If I wanted to look at their listing, I would go visit that home on tour or pull up the information in the MLS Listings.
 If it's an area in which I sell, I've already flipped through the new listing's photos in the MLS.
 If it's an area in which I do not sell, I probably don't need to know about it.